NoBlackBoxes/LastBlackBox/course/versions/full/22_websites/README.md

 - Make your site look cool, and *consistent* across different pages.

 ### Javascript
-> The browser's programming (scripting) language.
-Has very little to do with Java.
+> Javascript is the internet browser's programming (scripting) language.
+It has very little to do with Java, but it is the main way to add "interaction" to websites.
+Everyone should know a little bit of Javascript.

+- Add some (Javascript) code to your website to make it more interactive.
+- Here is an example to respond to a "button press" by hiding/revealing the navigation bar in a simple website: [Button Response](/boxes/websites/javascript/alternates/toggle.js)
+- Here is another example to gets the current time and updates a live clock page: [Live Clock](/boxes/websites/javascript/alternates/clock.js)
+- There is way more you can do with Javascript.
+Have fun exploring and learning!

 # Project